Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

-We will show how this dynamical game can be transformed into a static game without state variables as in~\eqref{eq:J^iintro2}.
+We will show how this game can be transformed into a game of type~\eqref{eq:J^iintro2}.
 Indeed, note that we can rewrite $(X^i_T)^2$ by first using the variation of constants formula to solve for $X^i$ in~\eqref{toy-xi}, i.e.,

 and then apply Fubini’s theorem to obtain

 This shows that the objective functional \eqref{toy-j} can be written in the form

 where